Short course Internet Of Things

 - Develop skills and expertise articulating academic knowledge and business expertise

 - Encourage the pooling of experience and knowledge between peers and with stakeholders to develop innovative approaches

 Day 3 NAVIGATING in SMART CITIES

-Prof. Dimitri KONSTANTAS, Computer Science Centre (CUI), University of Geneva and Dr. Sébastien ZIEGLER, IoT Forum & Mandat International
+Prof. Dimitri KONSTANTAS, Computer Science Centre (CUI), University of Geneva and Dr Sébastien ZIEGLER, IoT Forum and Mandat International

 - Overview of the necessary technologies, skill components, enablers and constraints for using IoT in the business world